Planes, Trains and Automobiles: Plot

-Neal Page is an advertising executive on a business trip in New York City eager to return to his family in Chicago two days before Thanksgiving.
-After a late-running business meeting with an indecisive client named Mr. Bryant, Neal struggles to hail a cab during rush hour.
-As he bribes a man to let him have a cab he has hailed, someone else takes it.
+In New York City, two days before Thanksgiving, advertising executive Neal Page is eager to return to his family in Chicago.
+After a prolonged business meeting with an indecisive client, Neal struggles to secure a taxi during rush hour.
+Although he bribes a man to give up a cab he has hailed, another man swoops in and takes it instead.

-Neal arrives at LaGuardia Airport just as his flight is delayed.
-While waiting, he meets the person who unwittingly stole his cab, Del Griffith, a loquacious man who sells shower curtain rings.
-To his chagrin, Neal is assigned a seat next to Del on the crowded flight to O'Hare.
+Neal arrives at LaGuardia Airport to discover that his flight is delayed.
+While waiting, he encounters Del Griffith, a chatty and affable shower curtain ring salesman who unknowingly took his cab.
+Del's overly friendly demeanor immediately clashes with Neal's uptight and repressed personality.
+Adding to his frustration, Neal's first-class seat is reassigned to a cramped coach seat—right next to Del—on the flight to O'Hare International Airport.